 - 1. To introduce the students about the theory and applications of power electronic systems for high efficiency, renewable and energy saving conversion systems. - 2.
 To impart knowledge on the characteristics of different power electronics switches, drivers and selection of components for different applications. - 3.
-To teach about the switching behavior and design of the converter and inverter circuits.
+To teach about the switching behavior and design of the converter, inverter and chopper circuits. - 4.
+To foster the ability to understand the use of power converters in commercial and industrial applications